sudheera96/Group-4--Hunt-game/README.md

 ## Issues:
 1. Can someone play without registering?
+* No, If we let users play without getting registered in the game then some players might misuse this option.
+They will get into a team they want to make them lose, choose not to play, and make the team lose or the creator of the quest can only login as a guest and will finish the quest real quick and win the competition.
+So to avoid these problems, we choose to have users who are registered.
-1. Can a user be a member of more than one team?
+2. Can a user be a member of more than one team?
-1. Will there be a leader board?
+3. Will there be a leader board?
-1. How will clues be given?
+4. How will clues be given?
-1. How do you specify target area?
+5. How do you specify target area?

 ## JIRA Link to Project
 [JIRA LINK](https://group-4-hunt-game.atlassian.net/secure/RapidBoard.jspa?rapidView=1)